DhanishAshraf/ci-cd-ml-pipeline/README.md

 	This will trigger the Cloud Build process.
 The first time make take a while.

-	You can view the status of the Cloud Build process in the console by going to Cloud Build > History - https://console.cloud.google.com/cloud-build/builds (make sure you are in the right project)
+	You can view the status of the Cloud Build process in the console by going to Cloud Build > History - https://console.cloud.google.com/cloud-build/builds (make sure you are in the right project).
 	Once it is done you will see a green tick next to the build.

 7. In cloud console go to Cloud Run to see your running services - https://console.cloud.google.com/run